sergeyrar/chat/README.md

 TODO:
 1- Convert server to daemon - Done
-2- Client shouldn't see its own prints locally. (probably need to remove a printf somewhere in the code...) - Done 3- Append given name to text in chat. - Done , issue #2.
+2- Client shouldn't see its own prints locally. (probably need to remove a printf somewhere in the code...) - Done 3- Append given name to text in chat. - Done.
 4- Chat should be in a new clean window.
 5- Send chat history to new connections - (Need to allocate a buffer for history, which will be updated with te recent data)